Ulcerative colitis is a form of inflammatory bowel disease (IBD) that causes inflammation in the large intestine.

 The exact cause of ulcerative colitis in children is unknown.

 Ulcerative colitis can also run in families, meaning that there may be a genetic link.
 Many children with the condition also have a close relative who has it.

 Ulcerative colitis can develop in anyone.
-However, according to the National Institute of Diabetes and Digestive and Kidney Diseases, it is more common in people who:
+However, according to the

 - are between 15 and 30 years old